Donnchadh Mór Ó Dálaigh

-Donnchadh Mór Ó Dálaigh was a celebrated Irish poet, and master of the Irish classical style called Dán Díreach, who died in 1244.
+Donnchadh Mór Ó Dálaigh was an Irish poet and master of the Irish classical style called Dán Díreach, who died in 1244.
 Mor is the Irish word for "great".

 Family background

-Donnchadh Mór was a member of the famed Ó Dálaigh family of poets.
+Donnchadh Mór was a member of the Ó Dálaigh family of poets.
 Donnchadh Mór was the second of six brothers, one of whom was Muireadhach Albanach, also a poet.
-Authorities O'Reilly and O'Curry considered that he was Abbot of Boyle Abbey, County Roscommon, Ireland where he is believed to have been buried.
+Authorities O'Reilly and O'Curry considered that he was Abbot of Boyle Abbey, County Roscommon, Ireland.

 Reputation

 The annals of Clonmacnois describe him as "Chief in Ireland for poetry".
 He was styled the 'Irish Ovid' due to the quality of his verse.
 In recording his death, in 1244, the Annals of the Four Masters describes him as "a poet who never was and never will be surpassed".

 Finvarra

 Donnchadh Mór settled at Finnyvara (or Finavara) in the Burren region of County Clare, Ireland.
-Today a hexagonal bick-built columnar monument stands outside Finavara on the coast by Pouldoody Bay as a monument to him, opposite the supposed ruined poetry school of the Ó Dálaigh's.
+Today a hexagonal brick-built columnar monument stands outside Finavara on the coast by Pouldoody Bay as a monument to him, opposite the supposed ruined poetry school of the Ó Dálaigh's.
 The Ó Dálaighs occupied a rock seat nearby termed the 'Brehon's Chair' used for open air courts in ancient times and they may be buried in the mound below the monument.

 O'Donovan in a note to the Annals of the Four Masters states that according to tradition preserved in the north of the County Clare he was the head of the O'Dalys of Finnyvara in the north of Burrin where they still point out the site of his house and his monument.
 The Ó Dálaigh's of Finnyvara were hereditary poets to the Ó Lochlainn's of Burren.